 Rather than looking at these snacks as an important part of your baby’s diet, they are better classified as a snack that aims to provide maximum distraction/entertainment value for your baby without adding too many unnecessary calories to their daily intake.

-Baby puffs are readily available at Wal-mart, Target, your local grocery store, and even online.
-But some parents like to try making them from scratch – that way they know exactly they are feeding to their babies.
+Baby puffs are readily available at Walmart, Target, your local grocery store, and even online.
+However, some parents like to try making them from scratch – that way they know exactly they are feeding to their babies.

 Here are some great recipes for you to try at home!

-This first recipe is so simple.
+This first recipe is super simple.
 Baby Green Puffs are gluten and dairy-free.
 They contain only six ingredients and are so easy to make!

 The website also includes a great how-to video so you can follow along.